TruongGiangPham-1/TruongGiangPham-1.github.io/docs/412-projects/412grad.md

 Therefore, there are  ~ 1 million / 2048 = 488 total PPO updates.
 An evaluation was conducted every 10 PPO updates, leading to a total of 48 evaluations throughout the training process.

+See my evaluation implementation [here](https://github.com/TruongGiangPham-1/CMPUT503FinalProject/blob/b2ad23cd2b8f44ad6b1dbe2e28fb0e3118c635f7/utils.py#L81)

 ### 3. Image Pre-Processing
-I mimic image processing from Atari DQN.
+I mimic image processing from Atari DQN (Minh et al, 2013).
 Each observation from the simulator is a 480x640x3 image.

 First I greyscale the image to 480x640 image.